Table of Contents

 What does junk food do to us?

-The combination of high sugar and low fiber content causes our blood sugar levels to spike after "eating" junk food and then plummet again.
-The result: cravings, tiredness and weight gain.[1]
-In addition, junk food slows down our metabolism, disrupts digestion and reduces the feeling of satiety despite excessive calories.[2]
+The combination of high sugar and low fiber content causes our blood sugar levels to skyrocket after "eating" junk food and then plummet again.
+The result: cravings, tiredness and weight gain.1 Junk food also slows down our metabolism, disrupts digestion and reduces the feeling of satiety despite excessive calories.2

 But it's not just the immediate effects of junk food that are negative.
 It also causes problems in the long term.
-Obesity, diabetes, increased blood pressure, constricted blood vessels and an increased risk of heart attack and stroke are some of the many negative effects of long-term junk food consumption.[3-6]
+Obesity, diabetes, increased blood pressure, constricted blood vessels and an increased risk of heart attack and stroke are some of the many negative effects of long-term junk food consumption.7 It makes you forgetful, lethargic and possibly even depressed8

-What's more, junk food is deliberately designed to be highly addictive.[9]
-Sophisticated nutritional principles are used to create unnatural products that appeal to our brain's reward center and flood our senses.
+What's more, junk food is deliberately designed to be highly addictive9 Sophisticated nutritional principles are used to create unnatural products that appeal to our brain's reward center and flood our senses.
 The combination of different, intense flavors ensures that we literally cannot eat enough.
-The consistency, the smell, the sound of chewing - everything is carefully orchestrated in numerous tests to make us want more and more.[10]
-In addition, food companies invest billions in marketing and advertising to anchor themselves in our minds.[11]
-No wonder junk food is no longer just on the agenda in the USA.
+The texture, the smell, the sound of chewing - it's all carefully orchestrated in numerous tests to make us want more and more."10 In addition, food companies invest billions in marketing and advertising to anchor themselves in our minds.11 No wonder junk food is no longer just on the agenda in the USA.

-In English, "junk" means something like "garbage", "crap", "junk".
+"Junk" means something like "garbage", "crap", "junk".
 "Food" means "food" or, more broadly, "nourishment".
 Junk food therefore means low-quality food.
 So the question arises: what is "inferior"?
 A look at nutritional science provides clarity: junk food refers to food and drinks that provide a high level of energy with a relatively low nutrient density.
-In other words: lots of "empty" calories (mainly in the form of sugar and fat), hardly any vitamins and minerals. minerals.[12]
+In other words: lots of "empty" calories (mainly in the form of sugar and fat), hardly any vitamins and 12

 Junk food vs. fast food

 Here is an example: an apple can be described as fast food because it can be eaten quickly and at any time, even on the go.
-However, from a nutritional point of view, it is not "garbage" because it provides our body with valuable vitamins, minerals and much more.
-So "fast" does not automatically mean "unhealthy".
-It's not about speed, but about the ingredients.
+Nevertheless, from a nutritional point of view, it is not "garbage" because it provides our body with valuable vitamins, 16

-There are also a large number of chemical colorings, preservatives and flavor enhancers.
-Some of these have a negative effect on key aspects such as metabolism and organ function,[17] blood values[18] or memory performance[19] out.
-The risk of cardiovascular disease can also be increased by excessive consumption of additives.[20]
+It also contains a large number of chemical colorings and preservatives as well as flavor enhancers.
+Some of these have a negative effect on key aspects such as metabolism, organ function, 17 blood values18 or memory performance19.
+The risk of cardiovascular disease can also be increased by excessive consumption of additives.20

 Too little...

-What junk food lacks, on the other hand, is what keeps us full and healthy: Fiber, high-quality protein, vitamins, minerals and secondary plant substances.
+What is missing in junk food, on the other hand, is what keeps us full and healthy: Fiber, high-quality protein, vitamins, minerals and secondary plant substances.
 In most cases, only traces of these are contained, if at all.
 So if you eat mainly junk food, you run the risk of developing deficiency symptoms in addition to the risks already mentioned.
 At the latest now it's clear: stay away from junk food!
 But you have to recognize it first.

 Tips for reading food labels